 I also always keep a stretch goal in mind.
 This is more than my Lifestyle Monthly Goal and would allow me to put more into savings, paying debt or things like travel.
 It's a number that seems hard to reach, but not impossible.
 For example, if my monthly goal were $4000, my stretch goal could be $6000.
 Setting a stretch goal that's MUCH higher (like $20,000/month) is generally unrealistic and might put unnecessary stress and disappointment on your work life.

-How to actually meet the goals
+How to actually meet your money goals.

 It's not enough to write out the numbers.
 Now you need a focused, intentional plan to dig deep into your business and make it work.
 This is where you can see how your current business offerings will allow you to meet your intentional financial goals.
 Sometimes, this shows us that we simple can't meet our goals with our current business model.
 For example, if you aren't pricing high enough, and would need to take on 20 clients a month.
 That is probably unrealistic, so you need to raise your prices to meet your goals.